chalmers-revere/opendlv/docker/README.md

-# OpenDLV - Encapsulated Deployment
+# OpenDLV - Encapsulated Deployment with Docker

 This example was realized with OpenDaVINCI, OpenDLV, and Docker to demonstrate how to create a Docker image with the most recent OpenDLV